shane-tomlinson/AFrame-JS/README.markdown

 that help point out where pain points, difficulties and down right strangenesses are.
 A clean API makes life so much easier, with help, I'd like to make AFrameJS the cleanest Javascript MVC library that exists.

+A second area that could use attention is in documentation.
+I have tried my best to document as I have gone along, but some more detailed documentation as well as some simple HOWTOs are needed.

-A second area that needs help is to write DOM adapters for various DOM libraries.
+A third area that needs help is to write DOM adapters for various DOM libraries.
 Adapters are needed for [YUI](http://developer.yahoo.com/yui/), [Dojo](http://dojotoolkit.org/), [Ext](http://www.sencha.com/products/js/), and any other DOM libraries out there that are used.

 ### Keeping up to date ###